Warm. Sweet. Sticky. Spice. Zing. Crunch. And everything nice.

 The total walking time is a cool 10 minutes.
 Sure, you could zipline your way down the market and neighbourhood with your mouth wide open.
 But it’s a marathon, not a sprint.
 There are things to see, shops around you, plus devouring the stories, ordering and waiting time, etc. It’ll take you around 1 to 1.5 hours.
 Note: Only one alternative stop is situated in a different neighbourhood.

 Are the stalls always open?

-Even God needs a break, so no. Sometimes, some vendors go on vacation, just like the rest of us.
+Even God needs a break, so no. Sometimes, our local food heroes go on vacation, just like the rest of us.
 So what to do when this happens?
-We have alternative stops (with different foods) for the ones that get away, and brownie points for the mainstays.
+We have alternative stops (with different foods) for the ones that get away.
 Opening times (subject to change) are always stated in this guide.